-66 A total of €768 billion has been allocated across European countries to shield consumers from the rising energy costs since the start of the energy crisis late 2021 99
+66 A total of €768 billion has been allocated across European countries to shield consumers from the rising energy costs since the start of the energy crisis late 2021 %

 Besides topping up gas reserves, reducing energy and gas consumption also limits the impact of the energy crisis.
 The EU agreed in August 2022 to the target to reduce natural gas demand by 15 percent between 1 August 2022 and 31 March 2023, compared to the average of the same period in the previous five years.
-To mitigate any gas and energy supply challenges for the winter of 2023-24, the EU has agreed to extend the gas reduction measure in the current year and agreed to reduce the gas consumption by 15% in the current year as well.

 As a result many economies have been reducing their energy and gas consumption in various ways such as reducing the lighting and illumination of landmarks, e.g. the Eiffel Tower switched off an hour earlier than usual or lowering the temperature in (public) buildings.

-This has resulted in a drop of natural gas consumption across the EU by 19.3% in the period August 2022 to January

-2023, compared with the average gas consumption for the same months between 2017 and 2022.
+This has resulted in a drop of natural gas consumption across the EU by 19.3% in the period August 2022 to January 2023, compared with the average gas consumption for the same months between 2017 and 2022.
 The International Energy Agency (IEA) estimates that this drop in gas demand equals the amount of gas needed to supply over 40 million homes.
 Gas consumption fell the most in the Nordic and Baltic states with Finland's gas consumption dropping most by 57.3% followed by Lithuania (-47.9%) and Sweden (-40.2%).

-Another way to limit the impact of the energy crisis is to diversify the supply of energy sources both in terms of the energy sources such as renewable sources or Liquefied Natural Gas (LNG), as well as the suppliers such as USA, China and/or Middle East.
+Another way to limit the impact of the energy crisis is to diversify the supply of energy sources both in terms of the energy sources such as renewable sources or Liquified Natural Gas (LNG), as well as the suppliers such as USA, China and/or Middle East.